itpplasma/f90wrap/README.md

     **Direct-C mode (`--direct-c`)**: As an alternative to f2py, the `f90wrap.directc_cgen` package generates C code using the Python C API to call the F90 wrappers directly.
-This eliminates the f2py dependency but requires manual compilation of the generated C code.
+This eliminates the f2py dependency.
 5. The `f90wrap.pywrapgen.PythonWrapperGenerator` class is used to write a thin object-oriented layer on top of the f2py (or Direct-C) generated wrapper functions which handles conversion between Python object